Incident.io

 ## Configuring auto-approval

-When using [default approval routing](/access-management/just-in-time-access/approving-access.md#auto-approvals), any installed Incident.io integration automatically approves access requests if the requestor is currently on-call for any schedule.
+When using [default approval routing](/access-management/just-in-time-access/approving-access.md#auto-approvals), the Incident.io integration automatically approves access requests if the requester is currently on-call for one of the selected schedules.

-When using [configured access policies](/access-management/just-in-time-access/request-routing.md), add the Incident.io auto-approval rule to your policy configuration:
+Then, add the Incident.io auto-approval rule to your [access policy](/access-management/just-in-time-access/request-routing.md) configuration:

 ```yaml